 It's during this exchange of information, along with your knowledge about a potential customer’s credit history and political and financial risk, that you will determine what documents are required to clear customs in the buyer’s country.

 Alternately, you might be asked to provide a proforma invoice.
 The proforma invoice acts like a quote and looks like a commercial invoice.

 You will typically be required to provide the following documents in order to clear customs in your customer’s country:

-- Courier companies like FedEx and UPS that have lists of documentary requirements by country posted at their websites,
+- Courier companies, such as FedEx and UPS, that have lists of documentary requirements by country posted on their websites

-- Export software programs like Shipping Solutions Professional, and
+- Export software programs such as Shipping Solutions Professional

 For example, if you have a customer in Saudi Arabia, there are additional documents that are needed by your customer.
-The Saudi Embassy posts documentation requirements at its website.
+The Saudi Embassy posts documentation requirements on its website.

-In this example, all commercial documents, e.g. shipment of goods certificates, certificates of origin, invoices, vessel navigation certificates, bills of lading, insurance certificates, and market price certificates, must be authenticated by the U.S.-Saudi Arabian Business Council and then the Consulate Section of the Royal Embassy of Saudi Arabia.
+In this example, all commercial documents, e.g. shipment of goods certificates, certificates of origin, invoices, vessel navigation certificates, bills of lading, insurance certificates and market price certificates, must be authenticated by a chamber of commerce and also, in some cases, by the Consulate Section of the Royal Embassy of Saudi Arabia.
 Other countries will have different document requirements and procedures.